 Youth Music Incubator Fund

 Grants of £5,000 to £30,000 are available to businesses, collectives, and not-for-profits working in the music industries.
-The fund is designed to help open up access to sustainable careers in music for people aged 18-25, particularly those who are underrepresented; and to support creative employers to innovate and incubate new and diverse talent.
-Learn more about the Incubator Fund.
+The fund is designed to create sustainable, meaningful career opportunities for young people aged 18-25, particularly those who are underrepresented; and to support creative employers to innovate and incubate new and diverse talent.

 Youth Music NextGen Fund